 Every new business proposition requires investment to get it off the ground.
 The AFL knows this only too well.
-As Erin Riley so eloquently put it earlier this week,
+As Erin Riley so eloquently put it,

 Both the GWS Giants and the Gold Coast Suns were able to draft and pay players at standard AFL wages before their teams joined the competition in 2012 and 2011 respectively.
 It was understood in order for the clubs to survive and be competitive, they needed to invest even before they took to the field.
 Why should women be treated differently?

 And let’s be honest.
-With its lucrative new broadcasting deal, the AFL can’t exactly cry poor.
+With its lucrative broadcasting deal, the AFL can’t exactly cry poor.

 3. Athletes need a reason to choose AFL beyond just passion